lorenaaseabra/url_shortner/README.md

 No database is required — the service simply transforms URLs

 ---
+## How to use?

+Just click in here: https://url-shortner-hi7i.onrender.com/

+---

 ## 📚 Reference
 This project was inspired by the tutorial: https://kinsta.com/pt/blog/url-simples-com-python/